Flaws in unemployment system fuel frustration — and proposed fixes

 SB 5193 requires the ESD to “assure [that] written communications are tested and in plainly understood language.”
 If any communications failed that test, the law directs the ESD to “consider” switching to manually generated notifications until the agency can update its automated system.

 ESD officials say they’ve already made substantial improvements.
 A new “customer experience” team is improving notifications.
-The agency has been adding staff since the pandemic struck and the number of unpaid claimants in any given week who are waiting for an ESD decision was around 8,800 as of last week, or less than half the level it was at for much of late 2020, says spokesperson Nick Demerice.
+The agency has been adding staff since the pandemic struck.
+The number of claimants in any given week who have yet to receive a benefit payment from ESD and are waiting for an ESD decision was around 8,800 as of last week, or less than half the level it was at for much of late 2020, says spokesperson Nick Demerice.

 But lawmakers want to ensure that improvements continue even after the pandemic.